The Association of Independent Specialist Medical Accountants has a current membership of 77 firms located across the UK.

 Seamus is a principal at Belfast firm Bridge, Chartered Accountants and is recognised as being Northern Ireland’s leading specialist medical accountant.
 As a Chartered Accountant and Chartered Tax Adviser he has provided advice and guidance for over 20 years to GP practices, locums and hospital consultants.
 He organises and delivers his own seminars for general practitioners and practice managers in the region.
 He also speaks regularly at events across Northern Ireland including those organised by the Royal College of General Practitioners.

 James is a partner at the Maidstone office of MHA MacIntyre Hudson and has a growing portfolio of healthcare sector clients comprising a range of GP practices, locum GPs, hospital consultants and other healthcare professionals.
 He frequently makes presentations to trainees, GP practices (including those looking to join a federation) and to hospital doctors.

-Pauline is a partner at Condies Health in Dunfermline and represents the needs of Scottish GPs and practice managers on the AISMA committee.
+Pauline is a partner at Condies Health in Dunfermline and represents the needs of Scottish GPs and practice managers on the AISMA board.
 As well as looking after a substantial portfolio of GP practices, Pauline organises events, frequently presenting at seminars and workshops on areas of interest to GPs and practice managers alike.
 She is responsible for much of the research, reporting and benchmarking for the firm’s GP practice clients.